 Full text for nearly 1,700 periodicals with full-text information dating as far back as 1975.
 Covering virtually every subject area of general interest, MasterFILE Premier also contains full text for nearly 500 reference books and over 164,400 primary source documents, as well as an Image Collection of over 592,000 photos, maps & flags.

 Full-text articles with searchable access to the entire run of National Geographic magazine from 1884 to the most current issue.
-Includes full articles, photographs, maps and videos; every page of every issue.
+Includes full articles, photographs, maps, and videos; every page of every issue.
 Also includes National Geographic Kids and National Geographic: People, Animals and the World.
-Accessible remotely with Greenwich Library card.
+Accessible remotely with a Greenwich Library card.